-circuit on 4 HH devices; this double-limb circuit was not used with the H900 and MR950 because they have their own proprietary circuits.
+limb circuit (Fisher & Paykel) was used for the ventilation circuit on 4 HH devices; this double-limb circuit was not used with the H900 and MR950 because they have their own proprietary circuits.
 For each HH, the proximal and distal probe temperature targets were set according to manufacturer recommendations (Table 1).
 Temperatures in the circuit were measured with an NXT datalogging module (Lego Mindstorms, Billund Denmark) equipped with 2 thermal infrared sensors (TIR; Dexter Industries, Washington, DC), one measuring the temperature of the water in the chamber (chamber TIR), the other measuring the gas temperature in the middle of the heating tubing (tubing TIR).
-The difference in temperature between these 2 TIRs made it possible to know whether the thermistor was powered.
-Finally, the NXT
+The difference in temperature between these 2 TIRs made it possible to know whether